ManikyaAlister/RectangleWorld-sims/README.md

 Note that `datafiles` does not contain the experiment data (see overview), it contains model output.

-**To run any of the modelling scripts, you will need to first run 01_generate-data-files and 02_generate-recursive-data-files**
+**To run any of the modelling scripts, you will need to first run 01_generate-data-files and 02_generate-recursive-data-files.** The output of these files is not in this repository beacuse they are too large.

 Note also that throughout the code and data, we make reference to Helpful, Random, Misleading, and Uninformative conditions.
 Here, "Misleading" refers to Misleading Naive in the paper, and "Uninformative" to Misleading Aware.
 These conditions are also often abbreviated to the first letter of the condition (e.g., "M" for misleading) and either "S" for  cover *story* or "N" for *no* cover story.
 So "MS" Would be the *M*isleading cover *S*tory condition.